Science-Alive/Science-Alive.github.io/_posts/intro-to-web-dev/2025-10-23-getting-started.md

 - CSS (Cascading Styling Sheets)
 - Javascript (Not to be confused with Java)

-As you continue on your programming journey, you'll come to know programmers love accronyms.
+As you continue on your programming journey, you'll come to know programmers love acronyms.
 For the purposes of the workshop, we will only be taking a brief look into HTML and CSS.
 Perhaps we can cover Javascript another time.